The biology of narcissism and the case for research

 I am a man and that means I am a combination of two very different animals: I am at once the father of my son, and the child of my parents.
 One of these two will have been in charge for most of the day.

 Baseline motivation can be the most defining quality of personality, the most enfeebling or the most empowering.
-While it is generally accepted that motivation produces and regulates goal-directed behaviour, the following examines the validity of that assumption, making a distinction between the necessarily goal-related nature of cognition-mediated motivation and that of baseline motivation as a global modulatory system regulating behaviour and awareness.
-An example might be in the energised behaviour of the parent bird feeding her chicks, where a consistently high baseline level of global motivation modulates each instance of instrumental motivation involved in the task of leaving the nest, finding food and returning, a demanding business repeated throughout most of the day with undiminished vigour.
+An example might be in the energised behaviour of the parent bird feeding her chicks, where a consistently high baseline level of global motivation modulates each instance of instrumental motivation involved in the task of leaving the nest, finding food and returning — a demanding business repeated throughout most of the day with undiminished vigour.
 In contrast, abnormally low levels of baseline motivation are typically associated with chronic depression.
-In the laboratory, manipulation of approach/avoidance motivation necessarily assumes goal-directed motivation over the time window of the experiment.
-The hierarchical nature of motivation, however, allows for the presence of a baseline level of motivation independent of the instrumental motivation under study, and persisting over an extended timeframe.
-Research at the biological level has proposed tonic dopamine release as being implicated in maintaining baseline levels of motivation.
-The persistence of the ‘goal-directed’ assumption, however, may be precluding a conceptualisation of the mechanism of baseline motivation and thus eliminating an avenue of research into a non-trivial factor in human behaviour.

-The word ‘motivation’ carries the implicit assumption that it refers to something that drives our own behaviour – we might say that an athlete’s success was due to her motivation, specifically, her baseline motivation – but we are equally (and habitually) capable of being motivated to elicit or influence the behaviour of others for our benefit.
+The word ‘motivation’ carries the implicit assumption that it refers to something that drives our own behaviour – we might say that an athlete’s success was due to her motivation.
+However, that is to overlook the most crucial component of the mechanism: directionality.
+Motivation can be either active or passive.
+We are equally (and habitually) capable of being motivated to elicit or influence the behaviour of others for our benefit.
 This concept of a mechanism for ‘passive motivation’ is central to the model.
 In the following, I propose firstly the co-existence, in the normal personality, of both active and passive motivation, and secondly, that passive motivation (i.e., motivation to elicit or influence the behaviour of others) serves a distinct neurological function, having its roots in the infant personality.
-I further propose that the mechanism of baseline motivation is distinct from the “reward circuit”, and that it comprises rather a corticothalamic dopaminergic system coding for a variable representing the urgency of action.

-In speaking of “passive motivation”, the meaning here is literal, no more than that.
+In speaking of ‘passive motivation’, the meaning here is literal, no more than that.
 As reflected in English grammar, the nature of action is two-fold:

 Active: the police push the activists back